 Alphabetical Scale, A(best) – F (fail)

-A new term paper must be provided next autumn.
-For the exam: Ordinary re-sit examnination.
+A new term paper must be provided and the examination must be re-sat next August.

-- R. Anderson: Security Engineering: A Guide to Building Dependable Distributed Systems.
-John Wiley & Sons, Chichester, UK (2001)
+R. Anderson: Security Engineering: A Guide to Building Dependable Distributed Systems (2nd edition).
+John Wiley & Sons, Chichester, UK (2008)

 Replacement course for